 The law governs everything we do and affects everyone’s lives, including your own.
 We all come into contact with it every day, be it through the traffic laws that keep us safe, or the legal process of buying your first house.
 This course is full of interesting topics such as criminal liability for crimes such as murder, manslaughter and theft.
 We also cover civil liability in relation to personal injury and the court procedures involved.
 So whether you want to become a solicitor or barrister, or just simply want to know more about the law, this course is guaranteed to spark your passion for problem solving and debate.

-Duration: 2 years
+Duration: Two years

-Starting date: September 2019
+Starting date: September 2020

-Location: SRC Bede Sixth Form
+Location: Bede Sixth Form

 - Our tutors are highly skilled professionals who have a vast knowledge of the law and experience of teaching law at all levels.
 Our tutors have taught A-Level Law for a number of years.
 Our tutors also train legal executives in law firms and have delivered programs at degree level and above.
 They specialise in criminal law, tort law and the law of contract and civil litigation.

 - You will develop key skills such as problem solving, critical analysis, evaluative skills and research skills, which are essential to succeed in higher education and desirable to employers.

 - There are plenty of progression opportunities within the College for you to move into a career in law, from level 3 paralegal apprenticeships, level 6 legal executive apprenticeships and training to become a Chartered Legal Executive.
 All courses are delivered at the College following you’re a level program.
 Alternatively, you could progress onto studying at university.

 “The teachers at Bede are friendly and go out of their way to help you at all times of the day.”